Explore our newest colors - free samples available

 These are the ten simple steps to installing a functional range hood vent in your kitchen.

-Preparing the area around the installation location is essential to ensure a trouble-free installation process.
+Preparing the area around the installation location helps ensure a trouble-free installation process.
 Clear out anything that could get in the way, like pots, pans, and kitchen tools.
 This gives you room to work and helps keep your kitchen safe from accidents or damage.

 It’s also important to protect the area around where you’ll be working.
 Cover nearby furniture and appliances with drop cloths or old sheets to keep them clean.
 If you have tiles behind your stove, put some painter’s tape on them to keep them from getting scratched or chipped.
 This way, your kitchen stays in good shape while you install your new range hood vent.

-Choosing the right location for installing a range hood vent is kind of very important.
-The range hood vent should be ideally positioned directly above the cooktop to capture and expel pollutants efficiently.
-Make sure there’s nothing in the way, like windows or an air conditioner, that could mess with how it works.
+Choosing the right location for installing a range hood vent is important.
+The vent should be positioned above the cooktop to capture and expel pollutants.
+Ensure nothing is obstructing the vent, like windows or an air conditioner, as it could mess with how it works.

 To determine the best place for your vent, begin by measuring the dimensions of your range hood vent and compare them to the size of your cooktop.
 Ideally, the vent should be wider than your stovetop so it captures all pollutants effectively.
 Once you’ve found the right place, measure and mark the installation site.
 Use a tape measure to gauge the distance from the bottom of the range hood to the cooktop surface.